Base64 Encode & Decode

 Base64 vs Base64url

 Standard Base64 uses + and / characters, which are not URL-safe.
-Base64url (defined in RFC 4648 Section 5) replaces + with - and / with _, and omits the = padding.
-JWT tokens, OAuth tokens, and URL parameters use Base64url exclusively.
-When working with URLs or filenames, always use Base64url to avoid encoding issues.
-This tool supports standard Base64 — for Base64url, simply replace + with - and / with _ in the output.
+Base64url (defined in RFC 4648 Section 5) replaces + with - and / with _, and commonly omits the = padding.
+JWT tokens, OAuth tokens, and URL parameters use Base64url because it can travel through URLs and filenames without percent-encoding.
+Select URL-safe mode above to encode or decode that variant directly.

 Common Base64 Mistakes